 West Silver Valley Air Quality Improvement Projects

 DEQ is partnering with West Silver Valley communities to develop a number of projects with the goal of improving the area’s air quality.
 The projects will not only be designed to help the West Silver Valley communities and residents return to a more healthful environment, but several of the projects will help communities and residents save money.
 Learn more.

 Basin-Watershed Advisory Groups

-Basin and Watershed Advisory Groups, BAGs and WAGs, are panels of citizens that advise DEQ on water quality objectives and provide input and guidance on development of water quality improvement plans for specific watershed within DEQ's Coeur d'Alene Region.
+Basin and Watershed Advisory Groups, BAGs and WAGs, are panels of citizens that advise DEQ on water quality objectives and provide input and guidance on development of water quality improvement plans for specific watersheds within DEQ's Coeur d'Alene Region.
 Learn more.